Skip to additional navigation Skip to content

 Explanation

-This policy seeks to define the key features that make up the local landscape character, which is so important to the setting of the parish.
+2.5.1 This policy seeks to define the key features that make up the local landscape character, which is so important to the setting of the parish.
 These features have been suggested by the community and tested through site work.
-The policy also seeks to protect and enhance these features including woodland, parkland character, field patterns and important trees and will resist their loss.
-Where key views and vistas are affected, applications must be supported by an LVIA which assesses the impact of the proposal on the wider landscape setting.
+The policy also seeks to protect and enhance these features including woodland, field patterns and important trees and will resist their loss.

 View from Cotgrave Lane looking north towards airport

-The Neighbourhood Plan designates the following sites within Tollerton as Local Green Spaces in accordance with paragraph 102 of the NPPF, see Map 5 and Appendix D for a full assessment of each against the criteria:
+The Neighbourhood Plan designates the following sites within Tollerton as Local Green Spaces in accordance with paragraph 105 of the NPPF, see Map 3 and Appendix E for a full assessment of each against the criteria:

 1. Tollerton Lane Allotment, opposite North End Cottage